 Open daily in summer (May–Sep); weekends only in winter (Oct –May).

 Despite recent development at this seaside village, Barna has retained some of its old charm around the harbour area – and its location, handy to both Connemara and Galway City, is a huge attraction.
 And so is Fergus O’Halloran’s unique hotel which, alt ...

 Athenry, Co.
 Galway

 Baking/Bakery / Restaurant

-An attractive stone building in the centre of the lovely old walled Heritage Town of Athenry, The Old Barracks has only been a restaurant since October 2010 but it is proving to be a popular venue for both locals and visitors, who appreciate the unusually high standards ...
+An attractive stone building in the centre of the lovely old walled Heritage Town of Athenry, The Old Barracks has only been a restaurant since it was opened by Fiona King and her late husband Cathal O'Malley in October 2010, but it is proving to be a popular venue for b ...